navapbc/template-infra/docs/infra/database-access-control.md

 The master user password is managed by Amazon RDS and Secrets Manager.
 Managing RDS master user passwords with Secrets Manager provides the following security benefits:

 * RDS rotates database credentials regularly, without requiring application changes.
 * Secrets Manager secures database credentials from human access and plain text view.
-The master password is not even in the terraform state file.
+The master password is not even in the Terraform state file.

 For more information about the benefits, see [Benefits of managing master user passwords with Secrets Manager](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-secrets-manager.html#rds-secrets-manager-benefits).